Custom Healthcare Software: Build vs Buy for Startups

 2. Do you have product-market fit yet?

 If you’re pre-revenue or still iterating on your care model, building custom software is premature optimization.
 You’ll build the wrong thing.
 Use off-the-shelf to validate, then build once you know exactly what you need.
-Startups that validate first build faster and waste less.
+Startups that validate first build faster, waste less, and end up with a sharper sense of what their healthcare app development cost actually needs to cover.

 3. What’s your 5-year TCO, not your year-one cost?